refaev/refaev/README.md

 PROFILE:

-I do R&D in Reinforcement Learning, Deep Learning, SLAM and Computer Vision in Rafael ltd.
+I do R&D in Reinforcement Learning, Deep Learning, SLAM and Computer Vision.
+Currently I'm at Meta and.
+HUJI.

 EXPERIENCE